 For me it is important to remember the day will come when you’ll want to sell the property and if a home is appealing to not only property investors but also owner occupiers you’ll have a wider market for the property and this will maximise your selling price.
 I think that owner occupiers are willing to pay a little more for the right property because it becomes a more emotional rather than a logical purchase.

 Remember that property is a long-term investment and you should not rely on property prices rising straight away.
 The longer you can afford to commit to a property the better and as you build up equity then you can consider purchasing a second investment property – try not to get too greedy and find the right balance between financial stability and still being able to enjoy life.
-Financial security is very important but life is not just about mathematics.

 Finally, remain aware that unlike shares or managed funds, you can’t just sell part of your investment property if you need money.
-In short, be cautious, but consider that record migration levels and a rental property shortage are crucial factors favouring investing in property.

 We are happy to arrange to have a chat over the phone or meet with you to work out the right lending strategy and structure for you, and help you calculate how much you can afford to borrow.